 The California Community College Chancellor's Office has charged all community colleges to be responsible, under federal law, for ensuring response to requests for alternate media and has developed the following guidelines:

 Guidelines for Producing Instructional and Other Printed Materials in Alternate Media for Persons with Disabilities

 Online Education: Access Guidelines for Students with Disabilities

 Meeting accessibility standards is the goal of the college district, while at the same time ensuring student success through translating equal access into usable access.
 Abled and disabled students use a variety of methods to access instructional material.
-The DPS&S department and the district will work with students to discover prudent methods of access.
+The disabled students programs and services (DSPS) department and the college district will work with students to discover prudent methods of access.